 - Sellics - End-to-end management with profit analysis

-- Perpetua - Advanced AI optimization with dayparting
+- Perpetua - Advanced AI optimization with dayparting and new audience targeting features

 - Pacvue - Enterprise-grade intelligence and automation

-- Teikametrics - ML-based bidding with profit maximization
+- Teikametrics - ML-based bidding with profit maximization and new competitor intelligence

 3. Spreadsheet Templates